msquitieri/ratemyprofessors-reading-score-extension/README.md

-# ratemyprofessors-reading-score-extension
+# RateMyProfessors Stupidity Filter

+Anyone can write reviews on RateMyProfessor.com.
+But that doesn't mean you should.

-A chrome extension to filter out poorly written reviews from RateMyProfessors.com
+This Chrome extension will filter out the poorly written reviews and highlight the ones that are at a higher reading level.